MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/manage/policy-management.md

 For more information, see [Set-MailboxJunkEmailConfiguration](/defender-office-365/configure-junk-email-settings-on-exo-mailboxes).

 ## Disable signatures
 If admins want to prevent users from creating signatures manually, they should use Exchange PowerShell to apply the policy to the users.
-Setting the `-SignaturesEnabled` parameter to false disables signatures for all users in OWA [Set-OwaMailboxPolicy (ExchangePowerShell)](/powershell/module/exchange/set-owamailboxpolicy).
+Setting the `-SignaturesEnabled` parameter to false disables signatures for all users in OWA.
+See [Set-OwaMailboxPolicy (ExchangePowerShell)](/powershell/module/exchange/set-owamailboxpolicy).

 Another option to achieve the same result is to use the Exchange administrator dashboard to edit the [Outlook Web App policies](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/create-outlook-web-app-mailbox-policy) and uncheck the ‘Email signature’ feature. <br>
 In EAC, select > **Roles** > **Owa web app policies**.
 Open each policy details and select **Manage Features** > **User Experience** > **Uncheck Email signature** and save changes.